 Shannon Sindelar (DIRECTOR) - Shannon Sindelar is a theater director and producer based in New York.
-With Dobama: regional premieres of Bathsheba Doran's KIN, C. Denby Swanson's THE NORWEGIANS, Liz Duffy Adams' OR, and Will Eno's THE REALISTIC JONESES.
+With Dobama: regional premieres of Bathsheba Doran's THE MYSTERY OF LOVE & SEX and KIN, C. Denby Swanson's THE NORWEGIANS, Liz Duffy Adams' OR, and Will Eno's THE REALISTIC JONESES.
 Recent credits include the world premieres of a new translation of Peretz Hirschbein's ON THE OTHER SIDE OF THE RIVER (New Worlds Theatre Project), Sara Farrington's REQUIEM FOR BLACK MARIE (Incubator Arts Project), Miranda Huba’s CANDY TASTES NICE (HERE), and the New York premieres of Tennessee Williams' THE REMARKABLE ROOMING HOUSE OF MME.
 LEMONDE (Target Margin) and Jason Grote's A CHRISTMAS CAROL (The Brick).

 She was the Producing Artistic Director of the Brooklyn-based company Brave New World Repertory Theatre, where she directed the world premiere of RN Healey's NUN$ and produced the New York premiere of Gertrude Stein's 100-year-old PINK MELON JOY.
 Prior to that, she was the co-Artistic Director of the cross media performance group 31 Down, and for five years directed the company’s productions, including HERE AT HOME (Bushwick Starr), RED OVER RED (Incubator Arts Project), THE ASSEMBER DILATOR (PS 122), I USED TO BE CURIOUS (LOUD) (Prelude Festival), UNIVERSAL ROBOTS (Ontological) and THE SCREAM CONTEST (PS 122/Bumbershoot/Orange County Arts).